jcmincke/Blast/README.md

 To run an example on CloudHaskell:

-* Edit `Main.hs` and choose the right CloudHaskell main function (the one that is suffixed with CH)
+* Edit `Main.hs` and choose the right CloudHaskell main function (the one that is suffixed with CH).
 * Starts as many slaves as needed.

 ```
 $ stack exec -- example-name slave host port
 ```
-* Starts the master
+* Starts the master.
 ```
 $ stack exec -- example-name master host port
 ```

-The following commands starts the KMean example with 2 slaves.
+I.E. The following commands starts the KMean example with 2 slaves.

 ```
 $ stack exec -- kmeans slave localhost 5001